TrentShailer/ec-to-jwk/README.md

-# EC to JWK
+# PEM params

-CLI for converting an EC public key to a JWK.
+CLI for converting a PEM encoded key to its parameters, generally for use as a JWK.

 > [!CAUTION]
 >